compucogsci/compucogsci.github.io/.github/README.md

 **Functionality:**
 - Runs every Wednesday at 10:00 AM PT
 - Identifies the most recent meeting that has occurred
-- Fetches unique email addresses from the Google Sheet for that meeting date
+- Fetches unique attendee information from the Google Sheet for that meeting date
-- Looks up attendee names using the Stanford Account API
+- Uses first and last names from the RSVP form responses
 - Creates a properly formatted list of attendees with Oxford comma
 - Sends you an email with the business purpose template